bombadillo/gruntBasic/README.md

 We call the JSHint task for error/syntax checking, Concat to concatenate all our JavaScript into one file, LESS to compile our CSS and CSSMin to concatenate all our CSS into one file.

 ### Production Tasks Case

+Use `grunt prod` to use this task case.

 When getting our files ready for production we don't need to check for errors (as the development task case should have been run previous to this) we simply want to compile our files and concatenate our JavaScript and CSS.